MEET OUR INSTRUCTORS

 Presented in Alphabetical Order

-Sunny Cooper is the Hospital Manager at the Carolina Raptor Center.
-She is dedicated to the daily care of patients, general operations of the hospital, resident health checks, and managing hospital volunteer and internship programs.
+Sunny Cooper is the Director of Raptor Rehabilitation and Operations at Carolina Raptor Center.
+She is dedicated to the daily care of patients, general operations of the hospital, avian ambassador health checks, and managing hospital volunteer and internship programs.
 Sunny has a B.S. in Biology and Environmental Studies with a concentration in Conservation Biology from Warren Wilson College.
-She has been teaching hands-on environmental education and outdoor leadership in addition to working with raptors for the past 10 years.
+She has been teaching hands-on environmental education and outdoor leadership in addition to working with raptors since 2013.

-Kristin Dean, CPBT-KA, is the Director of Birds at the Raptor Center.
-She has been working with birds, primarily raptors, for over 16 years.
-Currently, Kristin oversees the Raptor Rehabilitation Program and Resident Animal Programs at the Raptor Center.
+Kristin Dean, CPBT-KA, is the Director of Avian Operations at the Carolina Raptor Center.
+She has been working with birds, primarily raptors, for since 2005.
+Currently, Kristin oversees the Raptor Rehabilitation Program and avian ambassador programs at the Carolina Raptor Center.
 Her experience in rehabilitating, training, and caring for raptors has resulted in a depth of raptor specific knowledge.
 She has worked alongside Avian Veterinarians and has performed thousands of physical exams, diagnostics, lab work, medical procedures, and necropsies, routine coping, equipment changes, talon trims and feather exams.
 She uses information gathered from health examinations to improve raptor welfare by suggesting habitat improvements, treatment options, and training plans.
 Kristin is driven to help improve the welfare of animals in human care.
 She shares information through CRC seminars, NEI’s TEC Talks, and IAATE papers, presentations, and articles.
 She currently serves as a general board member on IAATE Board of Directors and serves on the Conservation Committee and Professional Development Committee.

-Hailey Patton is the Bird Keeper and Trainer at Carolina Raptor Center.
-She has been working with a variety of species including raptors and non-raptor birds of prey for over 4 years.
-Hailey assists in training and husbandry of resident birds and helps to ensure the proper care and treatment of the department’s animal life.
-She also manages and trains volunteers in the Resident Bird Care department.
+Hailey Patton is the Welfare Coordinator at Carolina Raptor Center.
+She has been working with a variety of species including raptors and non-raptor birds of prey since 2018.
+Hailey assists in training and husbandry of avian ambassadors and helps to ensure the proper care and treatment of the department’s animal life.
+She also manages and trains volunteers in the Avian Ambassador Team department.
 Hailey has a B.S. in Wildlife Biology with a concentration in Wildlife Rehabilitation from Lees-McRae College, NC.